Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ```markdown
 python preproccesing.py WikiExtracted inputList_entity AcronymList -e -ger
 ```
 for the ``german entity inputList``.
-So, the ``extracted wikipedia dump`` is needed as input, as well as an [AcronomyList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists).
-Moreover, it have to be also specified if one would like to get an raw or entity corpus (with ``-e``) and which language is used (``ger`` for German, ``it`` for Italian, ``es`` for Spanish and ``fr`` for French}.
+So, the ``extracted Wikipedia dump`` is needed as input, as well as an [AcronomyList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists).
+Moreover, it must also be specified if a need arises for a raw or entity corpus (with parameter -e) and the decision of which language is used (``ger`` for German, ``it`` for Italian, ``es`` for Spanish and ``fr`` for French}.
 Besides, the output is stored in the ``inputList_raw`` or ``inputList_entity`` directory.
-Optionally it is also possible to lower casing the input text (setting ``-l`` flag), however better word and entity embeddings are always achived when not lower casing the input corpora and therefore it is not applied.
+Optionally it is also possible to lower casing the input text (setting ``-l`` flag), however, better word and entity embeddings are always achived when not lower casing the input corpora, why it is not applied.

-Note, that for splitting the text into a list of individual sentences (word2vec requires text, which is organized into sentences, as input) [nltk.sent_tokenize utility](https://www.nltk.org/api/nltk.tokenize.html) is used and have to be imported beforehand by running following commands:
+Note, that for splitting the text into a list of individual sentences (Word2Vec requires text, which is organized into sentences, as input) [nltk.sent_tokenize utility](https://www.nltk.org/api/nltk.tokenize.html) is used and have to be imported beforehand by running following commands:
 ```markdown
 mkdir nltk_data
 python
 import nltk
 nltk.download('punkt')
 ```
-Besides, sometimes sentences are unwanted broken by [nltk.sent_tokenize utility](https://www.nltk.org/api/nltk.tokenize.html), since there can be a dot without ending of the sentence, when there is an acronym (Inc. for instance).
-If there is a dot and the next sentence starts with an upercase letter, then it is a new sentence.
+Besides, sometimes sentences are unwanted broken by [nltk.sent_tokenize utility](https://www.nltk.org/api/nltk.tokenize.html), since there can be a dot without the sentence ending, when there is an acronym (Inc. for instance).
+If there is a dot and the next sentence starts with an uppercase letter, then it is a new sentence.
 In the other case, the next sentence is appended to the current sentence.
-However there are examples like _i.e.
-Germany_, where after a dot there is an uppercase letter, but the sentence should not be splitted.
-Therefore an [AcronomyList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists), which contains all acronyms with a dot of an given language, is used.
+However, there are examples like _i.e.
+Germany_, where after a dot there is an uppercase letter, but the sentence should not be split.
+Therefore an [AcronomyList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists), which contains all acronyms with a dot of a given language, is used.
 If _i.e_  is for example in the [AcronomyList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists) then the unwanted broken sentences are combined.

+See the [preprocessing ipython notebook]() for more details.

 ## Training and Evaluation